 - substance use disorders

-When engaging in DBT therapy, you will learn skills that can help you manage your emotions more effectively and build healthier relationships.
+When engaging in DBT therapy, you will learn skills that can help you manage your emotions more effectively and build healthier relationships, no matter your background.

 These skills include: